 A Phase I Trial of MEDI-570 in Patients With Relapsed/Refractory Peripheral T-Cell Lymphoma (PTCL) Follicular Variant and Angioimmunoblastic T-Cell Lymphoma (AITL)

-This phase I trial studies the side effects and best dose of anti-inducible T-cell co-stimulator (ICOS) monoclonal antibody MEDI-570 in treating patients with peripheral T-cell lymphoma follicular variant or angioimmunblastic T-cell lymphoma that has returned after a period of improvement (relapsed) or has not responded to previous treatment (refractory).
-Monoclonal antibodies, such as anti-ICOS monoclonal antibody MEDI-570, may block cancer growth in different ways by targeting certain cells.
+This phase I trial studies the side effects and best dose of anti-inducible T-cell co-stimulator (ICOS) monoclonal antibody MEDI-570 in treating patients with peripheral T-cell lymphoma follicular variant or angioimmunoblastic T-cell lymphoma that has returned after a period of improvement (relapsed) or has not responded to previous treatment (refractory).
+Immunotherapy with monoclonal antibodies, such as anti-ICOS monoclonal antibody MEDI-570, may induce changes in the body's immune system and may interfere with the ability of tumor cells to grow and spread.

 I. To evaluate the pharmacokinetic profile of MEDI-570.
 II.
 To evaluate the overall response rate (ORR) and progression free survival (PFS) of MEDI-570 at all dose levels and in a 10-patient expansion cohort at the maximum tolerated dose (MTD).